MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/predict.md

 ### AI applications

 Cognitive Services enables you to incorporate the AI capabilities of vision, speech, language, and decision into your applications.
-You don't require additional training for predictive models.
-These services are particularly useful when you have no data scientist on staff to train the predictive model.
-For some services, no training is required; other services require only minimal training.
+Most predictive models don't require additional training.
+These services are useful when you don't have data scientists on staff to train the predictive model.
+Other services require minimal training.

-For a list of available services across vision, speech, language, and decision, and the amount of training that might be required, see the [Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-and-machine-learning#service-requirements-for-the-data-model) documentation.
+For more information about the training that might be required and a list of available services across vision, speech, language, and decision-making, see the [Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-and-machine-learning#service-requirements-for-the-data-model) documentation.

 #### Action